The Foods of England | Cookbooks | Diary | Index | Magic Menu |

 The usual story, here from the 1815 'Clavis Calendaria; or, A compendious analysis of the calendar' by John Brady is that the tradition comes from; "the antient practice of shriving or confessing [where] prior to the Reformation every communicant throughout the kingdom was obliged individually to confess to his parish priest. ...
 After the people had made the confession required at this season by the discipline of the antient church they were permitted to indulge in festive amusements although not allowed to partake of any repasts beyond the usual substitutes for flesh.
 Hence arose the custom yet preserved of eating Pancakes and Fritters at Shrovetide which has given this day the vulgar appellation of Pancake Tuesday while it is to be remembered that the Monday preceding this day was by the vulgar called Collop Monday a name it even yet retains in some places from the primitive custom of regaling with eggs."

 But another story is that Pancake Day began with Sir Simon Eyre, who, on becoming Lord Mayor of London in 1445 celebrated his own humble beginnings as a craftsman by inviting all the apprentices of the city to a luncheon.
-The day was Shrove Tuesday, and pancakes were served, which, in gratitude for the much-needed day off, the apprentices continued annually as a tradition.
+The day was Shrove Tuesday, and what tasty, filling, but simple and inexpensive treat do you serve to several hundred hungry young mouths?
+Pancakes.
+In gratitude for the much-needed day off, the apprentices continued this annually as a tradition.
 From this, the usual 11.00am ringing of Church Bells to announce the holiday came to be known as the 'pancake bells'.
 This story, with embellishments, forms the centre of the play of c1600 'The Shoemaker’s Holiday' by Thomas Dekker.

 Hartley 1954 declares that; "Abroad pancakes are usually open and piled up together.
 In England our pancakes are symbols of our insular detachment, for each is rolled up by itself, aloof, with its own small slice of lemon." and provides an illustration ...